ShyBoy: Hypnogaja

 ShyBoy's music career began as the lead singer of the band Hypnogaja.
 He co-wrote and produced numerous recordings with the group, including the critically acclaimed LPs Below Sunset (described by the Denver Post as music that "pushes boundaries"), Truth Decay (described by Outburn magazine as "an expertly crafted album”), and Bridge to Nowhere (a European release by Sony Music Germany).
 Hypnogaja toured consistently throughout the United States and Canada, opening for artists such as 311, Linda Perry, Shinedown, and Saliva.
 The band appeared on the debut episode of Stripped Down Live, hosted by Tears For Fears' Curt Smith.
 ShyBoy received the award for Best Male Vocalist at the 2nd Annual Hollywood Music In Media Awards, for Hypnogaja's cover of the Donna Summer song, "On The Radio."
 Hypnogaja t-shirts and posters were featured in the pilot episode of the Bryan Fuller series, Dead Like Me.
 In February 2020, Hypnogaja released the single "Lovesick," the band's first release since the 2011 single "Dark Star" (featuring SlimKid3).
 In July 2022, the band released the single "Circle of Hate" via The Spaceman Agency label.
+In 2025, Hypnogaja returned with a series of new singles on Snafu Records, beginning with "Dead of Winter" in February, followed by "Escalate" in May, and "Open/Wide" in June.